umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Restoring-content/Partial-Restore/index.md

 Imagine that you are working with your Umbraco Cloud project locally.
 One of your content editors updates a section in the content tree on the Live environment.
 You would like to see how this updated content looks with the new code you are working on.
 Follow these steps to do a partial restore of the updated content node:

 1. Go to the Content section of your local Umbraco backoffice
-2. *Right-click* the content node which you know has been updated on the Live environment
+2. *Right-click* the content node which you know contains updates
 3. Choose *Partial Restore*
 4. Select the environment that you would like to restore content from
 5. Decide whether you want to also restore any child nodes under the selected node